 The lesson learned here is that if you have assets you want to keep‚ make sure you discuss all your options first with an experienced bankruptcy attorney.

-If you are contemplating filing for bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating filing for bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334.